pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 PyPI has removed support for uploading PGP signatures.

-If you are someone who is currently uploading signatures, your uploads will continue to succeed, but any PGP signatures will be silently ignored.
-If you are someone who is currently downloading PGP signatures, existing signatures *SHOULD* continue to work [^1], but no new signatures will be made available.
+If you are someone who is currently uploading signatures, your package uploads will continue to succeed, but any PGP signatures will be silently ignored.
+If you are someone who is currently downloading PGP signatures, existing signatures *SHOULD* continue to be available [^1], but no new signatures will be made available.
 The related API fields such as `has_sig` have all been hardcoded to always be `False`.